milanhin/sdac_elia/README.md

 - Ecopower injection tariff: injection tariff formula of Ecopower applied to sdac price
 - Custom electricity price (Optional): custom formula applied to sdac price (meant for other suppliers than ecopower), needs to be configured
 - Custom injection tariff (Optional): custom formula for injection tariff applied to sdac price (meant for other suppliers than ecopower), needs to be configured

+## Installation
+Installing the custom component can be done with [HACS](https://hacs.xyz) by searching for "SDAC Elia".
+OR
+It can be installed manually by downloading the [latest release](https://github.com/milanhin/sdac_elia/releases) and copying the `sdac_elia` folder into to your Home Assistant `config/custom_components` folder.

 ## Configuration
 To add the integration without custom sensors, with only the ecopower price and injection tariff sensors, the following entry should be added to the configuration.yaml file: